Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals: Tendencies and fates of interaction parameters

-Regarding the transverse-phonon parts, we choose to consider the behavior of $V_T^{xx}/V_T^{zz}$.
-Starting from Anisotropy-I of fermion velocities, Fig.~\ref{Fig_VTxxVTzz-1}(a) manifestly show that $V_T^{xx}/V_T^{zz}$ slowly decreases as $l$ increases, but then rapidly goes towards zero nearby the critical energy.
-This indicates the $z$-component phonon interaction becomes prevailingly dominant compared to that of $x,y$ components.
-Compared to the initial value of tilting parameter $\zeta_0$, which only contributes minor corrections to the basic tendencies, the critical energy scales can be considerably lowered with increasing the value of $v_0/v_{z0}$.
-In this sense, $V_T^{xx}/V_T^{zz}$ cannot be driven to the extreme anisotropy $V_T^{xx}/V_T^{zz}\rightarrow0$ but eventually flows to a slight anisotropy as shown in Fig.~\ref{Fig_VTxxVTzz-1}(b) at $v_0/v_{z0}=0.8$.
-This suggests that the anisotropy of the fermion velocities play a much more crucial role in pinning down the fates of phonon interactions than the tilting parameter.
+Concerning the transverse-phonon components, we choose to consider the behavior of $V_T^{xx}/V_T^{zz}$.
+Starting from Anisotropy-I of fermion velocities, Fig.~\ref{Fig_VTxxVTzz-1}(a) manifestly shows that $V_T^{xx}/V_T^{zz}$ slowly decreases as $l$ increases, but then rapidly approaches zero near the critical energy.
+This indicates that the $z$-component phonon interaction becomes dominant over that of the $x,y$ components.
+In comparison with the initial value of the tilting parameter $\zeta_0$, which contributes only minor corrections to the basic tendencies, the critical energy scales can be considerably lowered by increasing the value of $v_0/v_{z0}$.
+In this context, $V_T^{xx}/V_T^{zz}$ cannot be driven to the extreme anisotropy $V_T^{xx}/V_T^{zz}\rightarrow0$.
+Instead, it eventually converges to a slight anisotropy, as shown in Fig.~\ref{Fig_VTxxVTzz-1}(b) at $v_0/v_{z0}=0.8$.
+This suggests that the anisotropy of the fermion velocities plays a more pivotal crucial role in pinning down the fates of phonon interactions than the tilting parameter.